-The game does not "decide" to trigger a storm; the storm emerges from the rules of physics, and it can be a big storm, a medium storm, a small storm or 42% of a storm.
-When air temperature is low enough, rain turns into snow, and here's a snowstorm!
+The game does not "decide" to trigger a storm; the storm emerges from the rules of physics, and depending on temperature, humidity and pressure it can even be a sandstorm or a snowstorm, watch out!

 Animals in the game represent the late Cretaceous Hell Creek Formation fauna.
 The number of species does not represent that of a real ecosystem.
 Therefore each natural niche in the game is occupied by a maximum of two species.
 Animal species already in the game are:

 We are planning to have a total of 8 to 10 species; each having its own AI specific to males, females, young, and its natural niche.
 Other species will be decided through feedback from the community after the game official release.

 Vegetation is, for now, represented by two generic species: small plants (ferns) and big plants (conifers).
 More species will be added in future developments; each with biological differences that remain consistent with historical authenticity of the geological period.